 The Mitigation Options worksheet in the nutrient budget calculator tool provides examples of mitigation measures and the factors that affect nutrient removal ability, though these are not specific to any development, or to the output from the nutrient budget.
 This part of the nutrient budget calculator does not provide an indication of what specific mitigation measures the user will need to use and should be used to provide an initial list of potential solutions that will require further investigation.
-The effectiveness of a single type of nutrient mitigation solution can be affected by:
+Potential mitigation options include, but are not limited to: